vkjadon/react/resources/public/docs/b2/README.md

 ## Update `SumForm.jsx`

 Update `SumForm.jsx` to define the `SumForm` component, which uses the `InputField` component for user input.
 To manage (store and update) the value entered in the input field, we use the `useState` hook.
 Here, `firstNum` holds the current value of the input field, and `setFirstNum` is the function used to update that value.
-The `onChange` prop listens for changes in the input field, and the function `setFirstNum(e.target.value)` updates the `firstNum` state with the new value entered by the user.
+The `onChange` listens for changes in the input field, and the function `setFirstNum(e.target.value)` updates the `firstNum` state with the new value entered by the user. `e` is the event object automatically passed by React when an event happens. `target` refers to the HTML element that triggered the event.
+In this case, it's the `input` element.
+If we enter `3492`, `e.target.value` will be `3492`

 ```js
 import InputField from "./InputField";